kuentzel/ROVER/README_ROVER.txt

 ROVER is a standalone, non-exclusive SteamVR Overlay Application designed for use with SteamVR as the OpenVR runtime or in OpenXR compatibility mode.
 Currently, ROVER is tested and supported on Windows 10 only.

+IMPORTANT: For input filter functionality to work "Experimental overlay input overrides" must be enabled in the developer section of SteamVR settings.

 ## Load Study Configuration

 You can load a study configuration via a JSON or XML file from the following path: `Application Folder -> ROVER_Data/StreamingAssets/Import`.
 Enter the filename (not case sensitive) WITHOUT the file extension (.json/.xml) into the ROVER Desktop UI under "Study Filename".